ginstrom/paladin-novel/chapters/02_breaking-chains.md

 "Close enough to swim, if a man's desperate enough."
 Pell's grin was sharp as a blade.
 "And if he times it right.
 Third watch is when they make the turn—that's when Greasy takes his shift."

-"Keep your god handy," Jord muttered.
+"Keep your god handy," Jord muttered to Sim.
 "We'll need more than pretty words."

 Sim's mouth curved in the faintest smile.
 "She's always listening."